-The practice can be done anyway and or anytime, as long as you can do it uninterrupted.
-Carry the beads in your bag and you can practise in those few minutes of down time, where you might be ordinarily checking social media on your phone, or whilst waiting in the car for someone, waiting for a bus/train, last thing before bed, even in the loo!
+The practice can be done anyway and anytime, as long as you can do it uninterrupted.
+Carry the beads in your bag and you can practise in those few minutes of downtime, where you might be ordinarily checking social media on your phone, whilst waiting for someone, on a bus/train, the last thing before bed, even in the loo!
 For me, it seems to work best first thing in the morning, when I know that I should get up soon, but don’t want to, just yet.

 Benefits I have enjoyed from Bead Meditation